 Ukraine also has a number of special forces units, either under the GUR (military intelligence), the SBU (internal security service), or the UDO (people in charge of the President's security).
 All of them had seen action in the war, particularly its opening phases.
 Army special forces, particularly the Kirovohrad 3rd Spetsnaz Regiment, were instrumental in many wartime successes, most importantly the siege of Donetsk Airport (which 3rd Spetsnaz retook in a lightning strike back on May 26th, 2014), and now perform direct action and sabotage missions behind separatist lines.
 Navy special forces and combat divers are also involved in the war, especially in the southern port of Mariupol.

-At present, the Ukrainian military is perhaps the only example of a crowdfunded military: due to being largely neglected for the past 23 years, the Armed Forces were suffering from a chronic lack of equipment, fuel, spare parts, medical supplies and even basic amenities.
+From 2014-2015, the Ukrainian military was perhaps the only example of a crowdfunded military: due to being largely neglected for the past 23 years, the Armed Forces were suffering from a chronic lack of equipment, fuel, spare parts, medical supplies and even basic amenities.
 Inspired by the recent example of the Euromaidan revolution, Ukrainians from all over the country pitched in.
 Volunteers organized help, paying for supplies and logistics from their own money and donations to outfit the non-combat-ready units.
 Back in 2014, a drafted Ukrainian basically had to bring his own BD Us, helmet and body armor, as the Ministry of Defence (in charge of military supply and logistics) couldn't provide him with any.
 Volunteers supplied the army with firearm sights, thermal optics, radios and even unmanned recon drones.
 Volunteer efforts even restored a non-flightworthy An-26 aircraft to working condition in under five months.
 After grudgingly accepting civilian help, the Ministry of Defence finally relented and joined efforts with some more prominent volunteers, embarking on a campaign of structural and logistics reform which only starts to bear fruits.
 The volunteer movement is often cited as the only thing that saved Ukraine from inevitable doom, and turned Ukraine's army from an underfunded sham into a Badass Army which managed to hold back an enemy supplied by Russia's endless supply of military hardware.

 The Ground Forces (Sukhoputni Viyska)Biggest of the services with 300,000 active service personnel.
 Organized into 4 Operational Theater Commands and the 4th reserve corps.

-the Air ForceThe 36,300 personnel and 144 aircraft Air Force, based in Vinnytsia and one of the world's biggest air forces, is on an modernization plan following the Donbass conflict.
+the Air ForceThe 36,300 personnel and 144 aircraft Air Force, based in Vinnytsia and one of the world's biggest air forces, is on a modernization plan following the Donbass conflict.
 Also has an active air defense command.

 The Ukrainian military doesn't appear in fiction nearly as often as their Russian counterparts, but they can be expected to appear far more often than any other former-Soviet military (at least in works produced outside the former USSR).
 There are several reasons for this, first and foremost among them the simple fact that Ukraine has the second-largest population of the former-Soviet nations (after Russia) and the third-largest landmass (after Russia and Kazakhstan).
 Another factor is that Ukraine is one of the few nations of the former USSR other than Russia to maintain its own navy after the breakup of the Soviet Union, making them the obvious choice for naval-themed works requiring a former Soviet republic that isn't Russia for whatever reason.